kajise/lavalink-replit/readme.md

 - - -

 ## Note & such
-The default port to connect is `443` and the default password is `maybeiwasboring` \
+The default port to connect is `443` and the default password is `youshallnotpass` \
 You can’t change the lavalink port since replit makes it a default PORT to receive connections from.

 ### How to keep the replit on with [freshping](https://www.freshworks.com/website-monitoring/)